 Can bearded dragons eat mushrooms?
-Edible mushrooms have been consumed by humans since the ancient times.
-They are rich in protein, antioxidants, vitamins, minerals and fibers which are all beneficial to human health.
+Edible mushrooms have been consumed by humans since ancient times.
+They are rich in protein, antioxidants, vitamins, minerals, and fibers which are all beneficial to human health.

 A simple answer is NO – Bearded dragons should not eat mushrooms at all.
 Although mushrooms contain essential nutrients, they’re toxic to reptiles including bearded dragons.
 That’s because of their high acidity levels and their unbalanced calcium to phosphorous ratio.

 Although mushrooms have a myriad of health benefits to your bearded dragons, you should never allow them to eat even small quantities.

 Here are three reasons why mushrooms are not good for bearded dragons: Read also; Can Bearded Dragons Eat Tomatoes?